gildir/CS321-2018F-002/mccready_readme_temp.txt

 FOR USERS
 --------------------

-WORLD GENERATION FILE
-Originally, the game would accept an xml document containing information about the world to generate the world--now it accepts a csv document instead.

 QUESTS AND OBJECTIVES
 The game will soon have quests.
 Upon discovering a quest, you will be shown the relevant current objectives.
 NOTE: you will only be shown current objectives (see example diagram below).